 Size and type labeled on handle

-Insulated screwdrivers are made for people doing heavy-duty electrical work.
+Insulated screwdrivers are made for people doing electrical work.
 For this, safety is the most important factor, and Wiha’s 19-Piece Insulated Screwdriver Set is as safe and reliable as it gets.
 The set includes Phillips, slot, square, and terminal block screwdrivers, but does not have any Torx heads.
 It also comes with a voltage detector.
 We found these to be very durable, well-crafted screwdrivers that carried out their functions without problem.
 Our tester also appreciated that each screwdriver has its size and type clearly marked on the handle.

 Each of the 19 included screwdriver ensures safety up to 1,000 volts.
 For measure, the average US wall socket has an output of 120 volts.
 The screwdrivers are also ergonomically molded and have insulated cushion grips, which feel good in the hand and also help prevent the screwdriver from rolling off a tabletop if set down near the edge.
 The set comes with a tool box storage tray but not a self-contained carrying case.

-The price for this set is high, and there are certainly cheaper insulated options available on the market, but Wiha is one of the highest quality manufacturers.
-If you regularly work on any type of electrical system, your safety is worth the price, however.
+The price for this set is high, and there are certainly cheaper insulated options available on the market, but Wiha is one of the highest quality manufacturers of professional screwdrivers.
+If you regularly work on any type of electrical system, it will be well worth the price, however.

 What to Look for in a Screwdriver Set